Widescreen, flatscreen, curved, 3D, HD, Full HD, 4K HDR. What's the next thing you'll find appended to this recent list of television evolution? 8K.

 Is an 8K TV upgrade worth it?

-We've seen some demos of 8K upscaling and we've been impressed with the overall performance of the experience.
-We've also reviewed the Samsung Q900R (at 85-inches) and it's easy to see that it's the apex of Samsung TV technology, with a great HDR experience - but that's not necessarily going to be a reflection of the entire 8K market - or indeed the performance of these TVs at smaller sizes.
+We've seen plenty of demos of 8K upscaling and we've been impressed with the overall performance of the experience - but what else would you expect.
+We've also fully reviewed the Samsung Q900R (at 85-inches) and it's easy to see that it's the apex of Samsung TV technology, with a great HDR experience - but that's not necessarily going to be a reflection of the entire 8K market - or indeed the performance of these TVs at smaller sizes.
+Of course, moving into 2019, Samsung is introducing new TVs.

-As with any new technology, the appeal is there for cinephiles and tech fans, but we need a lot more to happen before we'd wholeheartedly recommend you run out an buy an 8K TV.
+As with any new technology, the appeal is there for cinephiles and tech fans, but we need a lot more to happen before we'd wholeheartedly recommend you run out and buy an 8K TV.
+There will be a lot more to add to the story of 8K in 2019 with new models incoming.

 As for the timeline for 8K content, we're still many years away from that being commonplace.